Isle Royale Sea Kayaking Adventure

 In the middle of Lake Superior, Isle Royale is the most remote and spectacular sea kayaking destination in the Midwest.
 Gichigami, as Superior is called, can be calm or challenging, but she always provides an adventure.

-Join Stone Harbor on this 22-mile sea kayaking journey as we explore the wild beauty of Isle Royale’s southern shore.
-We visit protected coves, nearby smaller islands, abandoned fishing villages and restored lighthouses.
+Join Stone Harbor on this sea kayaking journey as we explore the wild beauty of Isle Royale’s magnificent shore.
+On this six day (and five nights) trip, we visit protected coves, nearby smaller islands, abandoned fishing villages and restored lighthouses.
 We also have plenty of time to relax and explore some of the many hiking trails found within one of the least-visited national parks in the U.S. This is a trip will you will treasure for a lifetime!

 All Stone Harbor tours and instruction require active, physical participation on the part of the guest.
 You must sign the Stone Harbor Guided Tours and Instructional Activities Waiver and Release of Liability form and the Stone Harbor Confidential Medical History form prior to participating in any Stone Harbor tour or instruction.
 Please call us at 218-387-3136 if you have any questions about the physical requirements or the risks associated with the activities.